tucsonmesh/tucsonmesh-docs/README.md

 ### Uploading Your Edits

-When you are happy with your changes, it is time to send them to the NYC Mesh Docs team for review.
-Their job is to ensure that the changes you made are accurate, function well in NYC Mesh's production environments, and improve the project as a whole.
-The NYC Mesh Docs team prefers to receive edits via [Pull Requests on GitHub](https://help.github.com/en/articles/about-pull-requests), as this is the process by which we keep track of, review, and merge changes to the docs.
+When you are happy with your changes, it is time to send them to the Tucson Mesh Docs team for review.
+Their job is to ensure that the changes you made are accurate, function well in Tucson Mesh's production environments, and improve the project as a whole.
+The Tucson Mesh Docs team prefers to receive edits via [Pull Requests on GitHub](https://help.github.com/en/articles/about-pull-requests), as this is the process by which we keep track of, review, and merge changes to the docs.
 If everything looks good, someone will merge your changes in to the main branch, which will update the public docs website.

 For more information, please read ["Creating a pull request" in the official GitHub documentation](https://help.github.com/en/articles/creating-a-pull-request).

 ## Contributors

 If you make many good changes, you may be invited to join the documentation project as a contributor.
-You may also ask us to grant you contributor access in [Slack](https://join.slack.com/t/nycmesh/shared_invite/enQtNDk0NDA4OTAyNDY0LTU5NWMyODY5ZTYyMDY2NzgzOTJmZjFmZTg3YWRjYjE0M2EyMzlhNDE3YmIxZmZhYTZmNjIwNTVkMDIwMjI2ZDg).
+You may also ask us to grant you contributor access in [Slack](no-link-here-yet).

 ## Getting Help

 As always, if you need any help, don't hesitate to reach out in our Slack group.
-[Invites to our Slack are available here](https://join.slack.com/t/nycmesh/shared_invite/enQtNDk0NDA4OTAyNDY0LTU5NWMyODY5ZTYyMDY2NzgzOTJmZjFmZTg3YWRjYjE0M2EyMzlhNDE3YmIxZmZhYTZmNjIwNTVkMDIwMjI2ZDg).
+[Invites to our Slack are available here](no-link-here-yet).